mssm-labmmol/gmak/doc/overview/general_workflow.rst

-In the context of molecular mechanics, the value :math:`P_i(\mathbf{x})` is typically associated with the expected value of the :math:`i`-th property for the force-field-parameter values :math:`\mathbf{x}`.
+In the context of molecular mechanics, the value :math:`P_i(\mathbf{x})` is typically associated with the expected value of the :math:`i`-th target property for the force-field-parameter values :math:`\mathbf{x}`.
 It is a random variable, because it is estimated from simulations, which have statistical uncertainties associated with them.
-As a consequence, :math:`(s\circ\mathbf{P})(\mathbf{x};\mathbf{r})` is a random variable that quantifies the accuracy of the parameter values :math:`\mathbf{x}` in reproducing the reference values of the :math:`N_P` properties of which the calculation is embedded in the functions :math:`P_i`.
+As a consequence, :math:`(s\circ\mathbf{P})(\mathbf{x};\mathbf{r})` is a random variable that quantifies the accuracy of the parameter values :math:`\mathbf{x}` in reproducing the reference values of the :math:`N_P` target properties of which the calculation is embedded in the functions :math:`P_i`.

 Solution strategy
 =================